Divij-Mahajan/sorting-visualiser/README.md

 DemoLink: https://sortingvisastro.vercel.app/

-All the algorithm codes are take from GeekForGeeks website.
+All the algorithm's codes are taken from GeekForGeeks website.